WhatsApp Contact

 St. Petersburg’s Hermitage Museum houses the oldest surviving piled rug, the Pazyryk Carpet.
 It features 24 cross-shaped figures of four stylized lotus buds in the central field and is framed by a border of griffins and 24 fallow deer.

 Based on a study of ancient artistic development, textile expert Ulrich Schurmann has concluded that the rug is of Armenian origin.
-The Persians also claim it as their own, believing it’s an artifact from the Achaemenid Empire.
-For now, the exact origin of the Pazyryk Carpet will remain a mystery, but its significance and beauty are forever eternal.
+The Persians also claim it as their own, believing it's an artefact from the Achaemenid Empire.
+The exact source of the Pazyryk Carpet will remain a mystery.
+Still, its significance and beauty are forever eternal.

 LARGEST CARPET OF THE WORLD